Rudy Linka

-Rudy Linka (born 29 May 1960) is a jazz guitarist from the Czech Republic.
+Rudy Linka (born 29 May 1960) is a Czech jazz guitarist.

+Biography

-From 1975–1979, he studied classical guitar as a teenager at the Prague Conservatory and learned jazz through his mentor, Karel Velebný.
+From 1975 to 1979, he studied classical guitar as a teenager at the Prague Conservatory and learned jazz through his mentor, Karel Velebný.
 After travelling to Germany in 1980, he defected to the West in Sweden.
 In the first half of the 1980s, he studied composition and classical guitar at the Stockholm Music Institute.
 While in Sweden he began his collaboration with American double bassist Red Mitchell.

 In 1985 he moved to Boston and attended the Berklee College of Music.
 The following year he moved to New York City, where he studied at the New School for Jazz and Contemporary Music with John Abercrombie, Dave Liebman, and Arnie Lawrence.
 He studied privately with guitarists Jim Hall and John Scofield and before leading his own group.